 On the other hand, there are some hardcore interviews, the British Council is one of them.
 Their application form is huge and detailed and in the interview, they ask a lot of competency-based questions, with a panel of interviewers.

 Some schools want to know a lot about what you know.
 The interview we had for the job in Ukraine lasted 1 hour 40 minutes!!
 So it really does depend.

 What does your typical day look like?

 Right now we work Monday to Friday during the day, but that’s not a typical timetable for a teacher in a language school.
-We start teaching at 9.30 and teach a three hour IELTS preparation class (IELTS is an exam students need to take to study or work abroad).
+We start teaching at 9.30 and teach a three-hour IELTS preparation class (IELTS is an exam students need to take to study or work abroad).
 We finish that at lunchtime.
-Three afternoons a week we then prepare lessons, interview students to place them in new classes and do some admin tasks.
-Two afternoons a week we travel out to a university and teach English language classes on a civil engineering international program.
-We finish at about 5pm.
+Three afternoons a week we then prepare lessons, interview students to place them in new classes, and do some admin tasks.
+Two afternoons a week we travel out to a university and teach English language classes in a civil engineering international program.
+We finish at about 5 pm.

 Are you able to save much money after expenses and travel?

 Yes.
 It helps that we have a lot of experience and we took Diplomas in teaching (the Delta and the Trinity DipTESOL).
 As with most jobs, the more experience and qualifications you have, the higher your salary.
 Everywhere we go we try to save one salary and spend one.
 It’s always worked out so far.
 Salaries are vastly different depending on the country as well, and the cost of living affects how much you can save.
 We try to go to places with higher salaries and lower costs of living.

 What is the best thing about teaching around the world?